smartcontractkit/near-protocol-contracts/README.md

 Next, create a NEAR testnet account with [Wallet](https://wallet.testnet.near.org).

 Set an environment variable to use in these examples.
-For instance, if your test account is `oracle.testnet` set it like so:
+For instance, if your test account is `oracle.testnet` set it like so in your terminal:

 ```bash
 export NEAR_ACCT=oracle.testnet